 sudo nmcli connection modify rpi +vpn.user-name rpi

-sudo nmcli connection modify rpi +vpn.password-flag 0
+sudo nmcli connection modify rpi +vpn.password-flags 0

-sudo nmcli connection modify rpi +vpn.cert-pass-flag 0
+sudo nmcli connection modify rpi +vpn.cert-pass-flags 0

 sudo nmcli connection modify rpi +vpn.secrets password='VPN_USER_PASSWORD'